Ash has a Boston Terrier with a full-length tail named Emmy.

 Boston Terriers Are Born With "Stubs"

 Boston Terriers are often referred to as "the American Gentleman" due to his tuxedo appearance.
 They originated in Boston, Massachusetts, from cross-breeding the English Bulldog and the White English Terrier.
-According to the AKC, their breed standard consists of having a short muzzle, wide-set eyes, a wrinkle-free but adorable face, and the lack of a long tail.
+According to the American Kennel Club, their breed standard consists of having a short muzzle, wide-set eyes, a wrinkle-free but adorable face, and the lack of a long tail.

 Wait.
 You mean they're born without a tail?!